The Electric Highway public charging network covers the UK’s motorway network, with points at service stations across Britain.

 In March 2021, GRIDSERVE bought a 25% stake in the Electric Highway and announced it was collaborating with Ecotricity to transform the charging network.
 In June 2021, GRIDSERVE completed the sale and took full ownership of the Electric Highway.

-As well as installing new Electric Highway locations, GRIDSERVE is in the process of upgrading all existing Electric Highway charging devices.
+As well as installing new Electric Highway locations, GRIDSERVE has been upgrading all existing Electric Highway charging devices.
 The company is replacing them with new technology, doubling the capacity and offering CCS, CHAdeMO and AC – as well as contactless payment.